Tapan Deka: Career

-During Citizenship Amendment Act protests in Assam, Tapan Deka handled the protest to bring normalcy as per the advice of Home Minister of India Amit Shah.
+During Citizenship Amendment Act protests in Assam, Tapan Deka was deputed as per the advice of Home Minister of India Amit Shah.

 He was also the head of investigation of the 2008 Assam bombings case.
-He also handled the investigation of Pathankot air base attack and Pulwama attack, and was the brain behind the arrest of Yasin Bhatkal, founder of Indian Mujahideen (IM), from Nepal.
-Deka is believed to the key official of the surgical strike in Balakot, Pakistan.
+He also handled the investigation of Pathankot air base attack and Pulwama attack, and was the brain behind the arrest of Yasin Bhatkal, founder of Indian Mujahideen, from Nepal.
+Deka is believed to be the key official of the surgical strike in Balakot, Pakistan.